prabusiva/D3_magic/README.md

 ### Solved

-Haven't figured out how to plot multiple figures/graphs on one page. - used div to specfic location.
+Haven't figured out how to plot multiple figures/graphs on one page. - used div to specify location.